Bhashit/bhashit.github.io/_posts/2014-06-04-better-jquery-ajax-with-es6-generators.markdown

 ```

 Notice the `*` just before the function name.
 That's what makes this a generator function.
 When you call `rangeGenerator()`, it returns you the actual generator object that you can use to get to the generated values.
+When a `yield` statement is encountered, the result of evaluating the expression on the right-hand side of `yield` is returned and the execution context is suspended.
 Each call to `range.next()` returns a  JS object with two properties: `value` and `done`.
 The `value` is the actual value that is returned by the `yield` statement, and `done` is a boolean flag indicating whether the generator is done producing results.
 You can easily use this flag to get all the values from a generator using some form of a loop.
 Or, you can directly iterate over them using the new `for...of` loop, as can be seen in the example.
 You can do all kinds of cool stuff with generators.
 For ex. you can use them to create infinite sequences.

 ```javascript
 function *getInfiniteSeq() {